pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-image/create-image.md

 * Create an Auxiliary Image and push the image to Oracle Cloud Container Image Registry.

 ### Prerequisites

+* You must have an Oracle account.
+As we need to accept the license agreement for WebLogic Server Images in Oracle Container Registry.
+* You must have Oracle Cloud Account.
+You must have information about your tenancy name and cloud account credentials.
+* Successfully created the virtual machine, which consist of all required softwares.
+* You should have a text editor, where you can paste the commands and URLs and modify them, as per your environment.
+Then you can copy and paste the modified commands for running them in the terminal.

 ## Task 1: Creation of repository inside Oracle Cloud Container Registry Repository